-Click on on the coffee-maker, flick on the Air Conditioning, toast your bagel, flip on the computer, put on some tunes, heat that mug of water in the microwave for tea, and print some documents … Each of these uses point to different types of electrical quality problems that commonly occur with Mexican CFE electrical service, and each of the specific different needs to protect our treasured toys from common problems with electrical power.
+Click on on the coffee-maker, flick on the Air Conditioning, toast your bagel, flip on the computer, put on some tunes, heat that mug of water in the microwave for tea, and print some documents … Each of these daily activities encounters different types of Mexican electrical problems, that commonly occur with CFE ‘s dirty electrical service. … Then notice that each of those different activites requires different kinds of protection, to protect our treasured toys from common electrical problems here.

-Each of the above usages points to the need for different solutions for each kind of problem that comes up, daily, in our electrical/electronic lives.
-A quick review reveals a basic list of common CFE problems we hopefully choose to deal with … before they damage our toys:
+A quick review of our daily electrical-lives reveals a basic list of common CFE problems we can choose to deal with (or not) … before they damage our stuff:

 - Constant low voltage (dropping below 105 VAC)